GuillemFo/Minishell/Infor/readme.md

-need to contemplate ~ so expands to home and only works if alone like ~ or ~///////..// export wont add "" at start or end!!!
+need to contemplate ~ so expands to home and only works if alone like ~ or ~///////..// export wont add "" at start or end!!! when i added the "" to the print function i failed 2 tests. so i need to evaluate when i need "" if env has content or not initialized. (check if export something= or something so i add "" or not) maybe with a flag on the structure??